francis94c/branch_sdk/README.md

 - Basic Integration.
 - Install Attribution.

 Note: This plugin is still in alpha and provides little interfacing with the Branch SDK at the moment.
 Rest assured, the plugin is still being actively developed.
-If you would want to add more interfaces with the Native SDK please read the contributing guidelines in `CONTRIBUTING.md`.

 ## Getting started